 \section{Abstract}

-In this paper, we first prove that the mean-field stochastic linear quadratic (MFSLQ) control problem with random coefficients has a unique optimal control and derive a preliminary stochastic maximum principle to characterize this optimal control by an optimality system.
-However, because of the term of the form $\mathbb{E}[A(\cdot)X(\cdot)] $ in the adjoint equation, which cannot be represented in the form $\mathbb{E}[A(\cdot)]\mathbb{E} [X(\cdot)] $, we cannot solve this optimality system explicitly.
-To this end, we decompose the MFSLQ control problem into two constrained SLQ control problems without the mean-field terms.
-These constrained SLQ control problems can be solved explicitly by an extended LaGrange multiplier method developed in this article.
+In this paper, we first prove that the mean-field stochastic linear quadratic (MFSLQ for short) control problem with random coefficients has a unique optimal control and derive a preliminary stochastic maximum principle to characterize this optimal control by an optimality system.
+However, because of the term of the form $\mathbb{E}[A_1(\cdot)^\top Y(\cdot)] $ in the adjoint equation, which cannot be represented in the form $\mathbb{E}[A_1(\cdot)^\top]\mathbb{E} [Y(\cdot)] $, we cannot solve this optimality system explicitly.
+To this end, we decompose the MFSLQ control problem into two problems without the mean-field terms, and one of them is a constrained problem.
+The constrained SLQ control problem is solved explicitly by an extended LaGrange multiplier method developed in this article.